berangerthomas/StellaScript/README.md

 The final output format is controlled by the `--mode` argument, which dictates how text segments are presented.

--   **`transcription` Mode**: This mode is designed for maximum readability.
+-   **`transcription` Mode**: this mode is designed for maximum readability.
 It performs a post-processing step that intelligently concatenates consecutive utterances from the same speaker.
 This transforms a fragmented stream of segments into coherent, paragraph-like blocks of text for each speaker, making the final document easy to read, analyze, and quote.

--   **`subtitle` Mode**: This mode is optimized for real-time or time-sensitive applications.
+-   **`subtitle` Mode**: this mode is optimized for real-time or time-sensitive applications.
 It outputs each transcribed segment immediately with its corresponding timestamp, without concatenation.
 This ensures that the output stays as close as possible to the live audio stream, which is critical for subtitling or immediate monitoring, even if it results in more frequent timestamps.

 ## Installation